 |2018||190 / ||1800 / ||Jan 1*||

 *Prior to 2017, Hubway was fully operational in Cambridge throughout the winter.
 For the 2017-18 winter, Hubway is fully operational in all four municipalities.
 Some on-street locations will relocated or removed due to safety and snow removal.
 Approximately 100 new station locations are expected in 2018.

 View all active stations on the Hubway System Map.

-A spreadsheet of all regular season stations, including latitude and longitude coordinates, is available on the Hubway System Data page, along with a public archive of Hubway trips data.
+A spreadsheet of all stations including latitude and longitude coordinates, is available on the Hubway System Data page, along with a public archive of Hubway trips data.

 Most Popular Stations

 |STATION||MUNICIPALITY||TOTAL STATION VISITS IN 2017|

 |MIT Stata Center at Vassar St / Main St||Cambridge||58,811|